aarushhh07/adversarial-patch-transferability/README.md

 in autonomous driving scenarios.
-2) **Adaptive adversarial training loss**: For learning the patch itself, we proposed an adaptive loss function that simplifies the one introduced in .
+2) **Adaptive adversarial training loss**: For learning the patch itself, we proposed an adaptive loss function that simplifies the one introduced before.
 In particular, we reduce the number of hyper-parameters in the loss metric to make the attack more robust.
 3) **Comprehensive Transferability Study**: We analyze how